Our History

 As soon as the United States entered World War I, Marin Lodge began to lose many of its members and officers to the services.
 During 1918, Worshipful Master A. B. Dewing and Junior Warden Horace W. Rice were inducted and Senior Warden A. L. Borkheim carried on as Acting Worshipful Master for the balance of the year with the help of volunteers to fill the vacant chairs.
 In all thirty-two members of Marin Lodge served their country during that war.
 Just prior to the signing of the Armistice, Marin Lodge celebrated its fiftieth anniversary.

-During 1921 twenty additional feet of Fourth Street frontage immediately east of that which was owned at the time was purchased and plans were made to raze the old building and build a new structure on this site.
+During 1921, twenty additional feet of Fourth Street frontage immediately east of that which was owned at the time was purchased and plans were made to raze the old building and build a new structure on this site.
 Marin Lodge moved its activities to the Elks building on October 22, 1924.
 This building was located on the northeast corner of Fifth Avenue and B Street where the Bank of Marin building now stands (once stood).
 This was the home of Marin Lodge until the present building was completed in 1925.

 Under the sponsorship of Grand Lodge, the cornerstone of the new San Rafael High School was laid on December 13th, 1924.
-Deputy Grand Master Albert Boynton was assisted by Past Grand Master and Past Master of Marin Lodge, George F. Rodden, and Past Master of Mill Valley Lodge No. 356, Louis James.
+Deputy Grand Master Albert Boynton was assisted by Past Grand Master and Past Master of Marin Lodge, George Frederick Rodden, and Past Master of Mill Valley Lodge No. 356, Louis James.
 The building is now the main structure in the complex located at the east end of Fourth Street.

 In less than a month the cornerstone of our present building was laid on January 3, 1925 with Most Worshipful Grand Master David J. Reese officiating.
 Deputy Grand Master Albert Boynton and many other Grand Lodge officers, together with Master Kenneth Spencer assisted, The first meeting held in the new building was on August 29th, 1925, with Grand Master David J. Reese presiding for the dedication ceremonies.